zama-ai/fhevm/README.md

 - **On-chain Secure Randomness -** Generate randomness without using oracles
 - **Configurable Decryption -** Threshold, centralized or KMS decryption
 - **Unbounded Compute Depth -** Unlimited consecutive FHE operations

+### fhEVM implementation

+For now, fhEVM is implemented on evmos.
+You can find all the resources related to this implementation on [this repository](https://github.com/zama-ai/fhevm-evmos).

 ## Install